markkolich/havalo-kvs/README.md

 ## API

 Havalo provides a completely RESTful API that lets users `PUT` objects, `GET` objects, and `DELETE` objects in their repositories.
 Additionally, administrator level users can also `POST` (create) repositories and `DELETE` repositories.
-Note that the user-to-repository relationship is 1:1, meaning creating a repository is equivalent to creating a user, and deleteing a repository is equivalent to deleting a user.
+Note that the user-to-repository relationship is 1:1, meaning creating a repository is equivalent to creating a user, and deleting a repository is equivalent to deleting a user.

 ### Credentials